larvit/larvitdbmigration/README.md

 #### Summary

 Tadaaa!
 Now this gets done once and the version will be bumped to 1.
 If you then create a script named "2.js" or "2.sql" you might guess what happends. :)

+## Changelog
+### 6.0.0
+* Removed locking mechanism for Elasticsearch migrations, there is no support for it in Elasticsearch.
+* Rewrote library in TypeScript.
+* Updated all dependencies to latest version (and replaced request with got).
+* The Elasticsearch driver now only sends url and log instance to the running migration script (instead of the driver instance as it were before).